Point Comfort, Texas, United States

 Training and Testing Requirements

-• Completion of pre-employment physical exam, drug and alcohol testing.
+- Completion of Bureau Veritas' pre-employment physical exam, drug and alcohol testing.

-• Completion of LDAR consent decree (CD), EPA Method 21, and Leak Minimization/First Attempt training.
+- Completion of BV LDAR consent decree (CD), EPA Method 21, and Leak Minimization/ First Attempt training.

-• Thorough review of SOP manual and Health & Safety Management System.
+- Thorough review of Bureau Veritas' SOP manual and Health & Safety Management System.

 Credentials and Experience

-• Some experience in a mechanical work environment is preferred.
+- Some experience in a mechanical or safety/environmental work environment is preferred.

 Physical Demands/Work Environment

-• All outdoor work is performed wearing personal protective equipment (PPE), which includes a hardhat, fire retardant coveralls, safety glasses, hearing protection, safety boots and when required, a 5- point safety harness.
+- All outdoor work is performed wearing personal protective equipment (PPE), which includes a hardhat, fire retardant coveralls, safety glasses, hearing protection, safety boots, and a 5- point safety harness (when required).